AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer.md

 ## Update the main project with your development

-Update your main Git repository by modifying the `composer.lock` file and enabling your module (if it is new):
+Update your main Git repository by modifying the `composer.lock` file.
+If your module is new, enable it.

 ```bash
 # to update your packages and all dependencies of the package